akka/akka/akka-docs/src/main/paradox/actors.md

 will have been executed: there exists a happens-before edge between the end of `postStop()` and the return of `gracefulStop()`.

-In the above example a custom `Manager.Shutdown` message is sent to the target actor to initiate the process of stopping the actor.
+In the above example, a custom `Manager.Shutdown` message is sent to the target actor to initiate the process of stopping the actor.
 You can use `PoisonPill` for this, but then you have limited possibilities to perform interactions with other actors before stopping the target actor.
 Simple cleanup tasks can be handled in `postStop`.